v4v-info/v4v-info.github.io/about.md

 bodyClass: page-about
 ---

-Value-for-value is more than meets the eye.
+Value4Value is more than meets the eye.
 It's a monetization model, a content format, and a way of life.
 It is about freedom and openness, connection and free speech, sound money and censorship resistance.